PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what are the values of `num`, `newWord`, and `line`?
 - My response: The values of `num` are the integers that would increment and print the value of the integer, which would then increment the number in the string String.format function that follows afterward.
-The `newWord` is an empty string "" but would an updated string like "Hello" would print it with the line variable.
+The `newWord` is an empty string "" but would update a string like "Hello" to print it with the line variable.
 The values of the `line` are printing the string value to print the `String.format` function which will return a new String with the `newWord` variable and increment with the `num` integer variable.

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.